andersonflima/andersonflima/README.md

 ## 📚 What Am I Focused On

-Currently, my focus is on advancing my expertise in JavaScript and TypeScript, particularly within the React, React Native, Next.js and VUE.js ecosystem, while leveraging the power of Node.js for scalable back-end services.
+Currently, I am focused on advancing my skills in JavaScript and TypeScript, particularly within the React, React Native, Next.js, and Vue.js ecosystems.
-I&apos;m also working on a personal project, using these technologies to create a platform that connects people in need with those willing to help.

 ## 📫 Get in touch